Denperidge-Redpencil/denperidge-redpencil.github.io/source/_drafts/w3schools-accessibility.md

     - `"button"`
 - `"aria-label"`: accessible/clear name for the control
     - `name` attribute is *not* enough: this is used for computer code, not human consumption
+    - Aria-label should thus be written for people, without e.g. hyphens
     - Slightly edited example from w3schools:
         ```html
             <select name="countryCode" aria-label="Country calling code">…</select>